top of page

 Yoga, Aqua Yoga and Online Classes for Men and Women

 I am a daughter, sister, wife, mother, grandmother, and yoga teacher.
 I love colour.
 I try to avoid black.
 I am very creative but sometimes stagnant.
 I am a success and a failure.
 I love deeply and I have been deeply hurt.
 I am grateful that I am flexible but sometimes I can be painfully rigid.
 I've lost loved ones and welcomed new love into my life.
 I have lived through dark days and went on to embrace the light.
-Like you, I am living the roller coaster of life.
-Yoga and mindfulness make the ride much more enjoyable.

 Gail